Influx Press: Background

 Influx Press was founded by Gary Budden and Kit Caless as an independent publishing company based in North London.
 The first title to be published, in 2012, was Acquired For Development By…, edited by Budden and Caless, an anthology of commissioned short stories and poetry inspired by the London Borough of Hackney.
 Budden has said that he had not originally intended to set up a publishing company, "but after an internship at Richmond Literary Festival working with people like David Starkey and Quentin Letts, I realised I wanted to do something different to the mainstream", so with local donations and advice from other small publishers such as Penned in the Margins and Five Leaves, Influx Press was started.

-Authors since published by Influx Press include Eley Williams, Shiromi Pinto, Adam Scovell, Annabel Banks, Gareth E. Rees, Fernando Sdrigotti, Jeffrey Boakye, Joel Lane, Juliet Jacques, Marie Ndiaye, Chimène Suleyman, and Percival Everett.
+Authors since published by Influx Press include Eley Williams, Shiromi Pinto, Adam Scovell, Annabel Banks, Gareth E. Rees, Fernando Sdrigotti, Jeffrey Boakye, Eliza Clark, Joel Lane, Juliet Jacques, Marie Ndiaye, Chimène Suleyman, and Percival Everett.

 In 2018, Influx Press won the Republic of Consciousness Prize for Small Presses, sharing the award with author Eley Williams, whose debut collection Attrib. and other stories the company published to acclaim in 2017.

 In 2022, the imprint received its first Booker Prize nomination for Percival Everett's novel The Trees, which was subsequently announced on the shortlist.